DHCW-Digital-Health-and-Care-Wales/wccg-eReferrals-service-app/README.md

 ## Running the Project
 To run the project locally, follow these steps:
 1. Clone the repository.
-2. Don't forget `az login --tenant <YOUR_TENNANT>`
+2. Don't forget `az login --tenant <YOUR_TENNANT>`.
-3. Setup local configuration according to `Required configuration for local development` section
+3. Setup local configuration according to `Required configuration for local development` section.
 4. Rebuild and run the project.
 5. Open your web browser and navigate to `https://localhost:xxxxx/swagger/index.html` to access the SwaggerUI with API endpoints.